osgirl/ig-webapi-vendor-sample/README.md

     application.properties
     common.js

-You will need to set your B2B API key, your OAuth client id and secret and your server hostname and port if required.
+You will need to set your B2B API key, your OAuth client id, OAuth client secret, OAuth scope, your server's hostname and port if required.

 Use maven 3 or later to build the project: